 What is the Public Sector Equality Duty?

-The Public Sector Equality Duty sits under the Equality Act 2010.
-The duty requires universities and other public authorities to:
+The Public Sector Equality Duty sits under the Equality Act 2010 and applies to organisations that provide a public function.
+The duty requires us to:

 - Read about our our strategic EDI objectives 2021-2025